Code-Institute-Submissions/wasim-eb-quiz-game_AprResub/README.md

 - I wanted the game to have a very simple design as I'm usually very fond of the simplistic approach.
 - As part of the quiz design, I added visual stat count so that the user will know when they have answered a question correctly and the number of questions inside the quiz.
 This instant feedback will allow them to learn as they play the quiz.
-The game has four major features:
+The game has four major features.
+I have provided screenshots to showcase the desktop version and also the mobile version:

 - The start game stage:
 ![stargame-desk](./assets/images/startgame-desk.png)